alessiamns/A-ZARS/README.md

 ## Running code

 * Download the file containing the reviews in JSON format from [ZARS](https://github.com/alessiamns/A-ZARS) (table Reviews)
+* Run the code in the following order:

 ### 1. [Geonames_scraping.ipynb](Geonames_scraping.ipynb)